yonz2/sonic-wan/Secure-Sonic-WAN/secure-sonic-wan2.md

 Okay, here is the additional appendix explaining the IPv6 concepts used in the Secure-Sonic-WAN architecture, formatted in Markdown without the citation artifacts.

----

-Here is the updated Appendix C, now including Mermaid diagrams to help visualize the IPv6 concepts.

 -----

 ## Appendix C: IPv6 Concepts in Secure-Sonic-WAN